Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Experiments

-\paragraph{Comparison for the proposed algorithm with different numbers of inducing points.} We compared the performance of our proposed algorithm with \(M=100\) and \(M=500\) inducing points in Table \ref{M}.
-Our findings indicate that, similar to classical sparse GP methods, the performance improves with a higher number of inducing points, resulting in lower RMSE values.
+\paragraph{Comparison with different numbers of inducing points} We compared the performance of our algorithm with \(M=100\) and \(M=500\) inducing points, shown in Table \ref{M}.
+Our findings indicate that, similar to classical sparse GP methods, the performance improves with a larger number of inducing points.
 However, this improvement comes at the cost of increased training time, as the computational complexity grows with the number of inducing points.

+\paragraph{Comparison with Recent Deep Gaussian Process Baselines} To further demonstrate our proposed method, we compare with the IPVI \cite{yu2019implicit} and NOVI \cite{xu2023neural} models, which are recent deep Gaussian process models that also utilize neural networks for inference.
+We show comparisons using the UCI datasets, evaluating the models based on RMSE (Table \ref{rmse1}).
+The results show that our FB-DiffGP method remains competitive when compared to these recent state-of-the-art methods.